willieki/Microsoft_movie_project/README.md

 We have positive correlation between all the variables but varying in terms of strength.

-###### Variables with strong positive correlation are:
+##### Variables with strong positive correlation are:

-production_budget and profit with a correlation of 0.662025.
+1.production_budget and profit with a correlation of 0.662025.

-popularity and production_budget with a correlation of 0.527787.
+2.popularity and production_budget with a correlation of 0.527787.

-popularity and profit with a correlation of 0.521680.
+3.popularity and profit with a correlation of 0.521680.

-###### Variables with weak positive correlation are:
+##### Variables with weak positive correlation are:

-averagerating and runtime_minutes with a correlation of 0.405544.
+1. averagerating and runtime_minutes with a correlation of 0.405544.

-production_budget and runtime_minutes with a correlation of 0.354355.
+2. production_budget and runtime_minutes with a correlation of 0.354355.

-popularity and runtime_minutes with a correlation of 0.318119.
+3. popularity and runtime_minutes with a correlation of 0.318119.

-averagerating and popularity with a correlation of 0.294996.
+4. averagerating and popularity with a correlation of 0.294996.

-runtime_minutes and profit with a correlation of 0.276521.
+5. runtime_minutes and profit with a correlation of 0.276521.

-averagerating and profit with a correlation of 0.258633.
+6. averagerating and profit with a correlation of 0.258633.

-averagerating and production_budget with a correlation of 0.144862.
+7. averagerating and production_budget with a correlation of 0.144862.

 #### 6.4.1.
 Relationship Between Production Budget and Total gross